w3c/market-data-odrl-profile/NewTerms.md

 Where the action scope is **md:Audit**, the debtor requests the creditor to accede to an audit.

 Where the action scope is **md:ServiceFacilitator**, the debtor requests the creditor allow a service facilitator to access the asset.

-<br>**md:Report**

-_Sub-class of odrl:Action_

-The debtor provides a report to the creditor on a relevant state of the world (defined by the action scope).

-Where the action scope is **md:ResonableSuspicion**, the debtor reports a reasonable suspicion that the asset is being misused.

-Where the action scope is **md:Controls**, the debtor reports on their implementation of access controls.

-Where the action scope is **md:Usage**, the debtor reports on their usage of the asset as specified in the duty.

 <br>**md:Consent**